River Thurne – Candle Dyke to Thurne Mouth

 Suitable moorings for craft travelling downstream from Martham can be found on the left bank just before the new bridge.
 On the right bank the Broads Authority have provided a dingy park and a mooring point for yachts to raise or lower their masts.

 Travelling upstream from Thurne there are moorings at Repps Riverside opposite Maycraft and beside Repps Mill opposite “Windmill Cottage”.
-These moorings are in a quiet spot with good views over the marshes.
+These free 24 hour moorings are in a quiet spot with good views over the marshes.
+They are owned and maintained by the riverside bungalow owners at their own expense.

 From the moorings at Repps Riverside it is just a short 15 minute stroll to the Wind Energy Museum on Marsh Road at Repps with Bastwick.
 The museum holds open days throughout the year and has a large variety of exhibits to see with working demonstrations.